Medical Malpractice Lawyer Serving Greenville

 The process usually starts with these initial actions:

-- Expert Review: Have your medical records reviewed by medical experts who can assess the standard of care you received.
+• Professional Review: Have your medical records examined by medical professionals who can evaluate the standard of care you were provided.

-Following the preliminary investigation, our attorney will file a lawsuit, known as a complaint.
+Following the preliminary investigation, our legal team will file a lawsuit, known as a complaint.
 This complaint is typically lodged with the Circuit Court in the county of South Carolina, where the alleged malpractice occurred.

 In certain circumstances, it may also be filed in a federal court.